jgilfelt/android-resource-navigator/README.md

 ### Download drawable context item

 Right-click on the page for any drawable resource and select 'Download Drawable' to download a .ZIP file archive conatining the file assets at all pixel densities.
-For XML resources, the download archive will contain ALL dependent file assets at all pixel densities and include the XML.
+For XML resources, the download archive will contain ALL dependent file assets at all pixel densities including the XML.

 <img src="https://raw.github.com/jgilfelt/android-resource-navigator/master/screenshots/feature-download-drawable.png"/>